aisnoek/node_fake-proxy/README.md

 This module rather is a 'forwarder of requests' than it being a standard "HTTP Proxy".

-Literaly forwarding requests became necessary when an online service did not offer an ip-address, or even a fixed range, to white-list.
+Literally forwarding requests became necessary when an online service did not offer an ip-address, or even a fixed range, to white-list.
 And as standard "HTTP Proxy" appeared to be forwarding to much information of the actual sender and therefor again resulting in a denial of access this 'fake-proxy' was created.

 Installation
 ------------

-Install using `npm`:
+Install using npm:
+**Coming soon!**

 ``` bash
 $ npm install fake-proxy